Quentin Willson: Early life

-Quentin Willson, a twin, was born on 23 July 1957 in Leicester, England, the son of Professor Bernard Willson, who was the first code breaker at Bletchley Park to decode the Italian Navy Hagelin C36 code machine.
+Quentin Willson was born on 23 July 1957, with his twin brother, Ashley, in Leicester, England, the son of Agnes (née Gullon) a lecturer and Professor H Bernard Willson, a linguist.
+His father was the first code breaker at Bletchley Park to decode the Italian Navy Hagelin C36 code machine.
+According to Private Eye, Willson was convicted in 1988 of 8 offences relating to the sale of used cars with false descriptions, including a car which had been clocked.

 Television

 Willson joined the BBC in 1991 to co-host the original version of Top Gear with Jeremy Clarkson.
 Until the original format's cancellation in 2001, he appeared every week on the programme, typically as an expert on used cars.

-Willson presented the car series The Car's the Star.
+Willson presented the car series The Car's the Star, from September 1994 for six series.

+In 1999, Willson presented All The Right Moves, a property focussed series on BBC2.
+The programme explored the broader mechanics of buying, selling, and relocating, whilst offering practical advice regarding the property market.

-Following Top Gear's cancellation, he left the BBC to present Channel 5's rival motoring programme, Fifth Gear.
+Following Top Gear's cancellation, he left the BBC to present Channel 5's rival motoring programme, Fifth Gear in 2002.
 When Top Gear was relaunched, Willson said of Clarkson that "It's a compliment that the BBC are so afraid of losing ratings to us, they've lured my old co-host out of semi-retirement."
 Willson stopped presenting Fifth Gear in 2005.

 Willson also participated in the second series of Strictly Come Dancing in 2004, but received the lowest score ever on the show, which still stands to this day, on his single dance before being voted off.

 On 12 January 2009, and again on 4 December 2010, he appeared on BBC Breakfast giving advice on snow driving and which cars are better suited.
 On 5 April 2012, he once again appeared on BBC Breakfast talking about the Highway Code.
 He also regularly featured on the ITV breakfast show Daybreak, when there were motoring related features.

 In February 2015, Willson returned to Channel 5 to host The Classic Car Show.